getlift/lift/docs/queue.md

         alarm: alerting@mycompany.com
 ```

-It is possible to configure email alerts in case jobs end up in the dead letter queue.
+It is possible to configure email alerts in case messages end up in the dead letter queue.

 After the first deployment, an email will be sent to the email address to confirm the subscription.